ska-telescope/skampi/charts/sdp-prototype/README.md

 containers.

 ### Use it to add a deployment

+We can instead create a test deployment, by changing "`sdpcfg process realtime:testdask:0.0.1`" to `sdpcfg process realtime:testdeploy:0.0.7`.

 The special property of the deployment test workflow is that it will create deployments automatically depending on workflow parameters.
 It